Gomez315/StepperCommutator/README.md

 Both electronic schematics and CAD files are in the schematic folder.

 ##Software
-Software is written in arduino software.
+Software is written in arduino software and is found in the software folder.
 To download the arduino software go to: https://www.arduino.cc/en/Main/Software

 ## Appendix
 All electronic spreadsheets, website links of parts and other useful informatioin is inside the appendeix folder.